 Artwork by participants of the 2019 Early Art Practitioners Council & Residency

-The Joan Mitchell Foundation is currently offering two pilot programs to better understand and address the needs of visual artists early in their careers, with a focus on practitioners under the age of 26 who are active in their studio practice and seeking a network of peers, critical engagement, and guidance in navigating the field.
-Artists are identified for these programs and invited to apply through a nomination process.
+From 2017 to 2019, the Joan Mitchell Foundation ran pilot programs to better understand and address the needs of visual artists early in their careers.
+These programs focused on practitioners under the age of 26 who are active in their studio practice and seeking a network of peers, critical engagement, and guidance in navigating the field.
+Artists were identified for these programs and invited to apply through a nomination process.

-The Early Art Practitioners Council is a peer-learning experience centered on professional and creative development, through a calendar of convenings to discuss art and career related issues, and collaboratively developed events and networking opportunities.
-Nine NYC-based artists were selected for 2019, and in addition to the professional development offerings, the artists have access to a shared studio in the Foundation's NYC home office and a materials stipend, culminating in a group exhibition.
+The Early Art Practitioners Council was designed as a peer-learning experience for New York area artists, centered on professional and creative development.
+In addition to the professional development offerings and convenings, the participating artists had access to a shared studio in the Foundation's NYC home office and a materials stipend.
+The program culminated in a group exhibition.

-The Early Art Practitioners Residency is a studio intensive at the Joan Mitchell Center in New Orleans, granted in 2019 to two artists from New York, and two artists from New Orleans.
-The program offers artists a month-long immersive residency opportunity early in their careers, and takes place concurrently with the Center’s Summer Artists-in-Residence (AIR) season, creating unique opportunities for community building and dialogue with artists from New Orleans and across the US, working in diverse mediums and across career stages.
+The Early Art Practitioners Residency was designed as a studio intensive at the Joan Mitchell Center in New Orleans.
+The program offered artists from New York and New Orleans a month-long immersive residency opportunity early in their careers.
+Because the program took place concurrently with the Center’s Summer Artists-in-Residence (AIR) season, it created unique opportunities for community building and dialogue with artists from New Orleans and across the US who are working in diverse mediums and across career stages.

 2018 Alumni Council Members